 The difference between a sack and a tackle in football has to do with the player’s football positioning.
 If the quarterback is tackled behind the line of scrimmage with the football in his hands, it’s a sack.

 Whenever the player holding the football is brought to the ground, it’s called a tackle.
-Players must get player to the ground by having one knee or their body touches the ground.
+Players must get the player to the ground by having one knee, or their body touches the ground.

 Once the referee tackles a player, the whistle will blow, and the play will end.
 This is the basis of football.
 Getting players to the ground is the key to winning football games.

-A 0.5 sack, or a 1/2 of a sack, is awarded to two players.
-If two players converge on the quarterback simultaneously, it will be ruled a 0.5 sack.
+A half sack is awarded to two players.
+If multiple players converge on the quarterback simultaneously, it will be ruled a 0.5 sack.

 If more than 2 players sack the quarterback, it’s common for the stat keeper only to award the first two players actually to touch the quarterback the sack.